microsoft/ML-For-Beginners/README.md

  **🙏Special thanks🙏 to our Microsoft Student Ambassador reviewers and content contributors**, notably Rishit Dagli, Rohan Raj, Muhammad Sakib Khan Inan, Alexandru Petrescu, Abhishek Jaiswal, Nawrin Tabassum, Ioan Samuila, and Snigdha Agarwal

-# Getting Started as a Student
+# Getting Started

-**Students**, to use this curriculum, fork the entire repo and complete the exercises on your own:
+**Students**, to use this curriculum, fork the entire repo to your own GitHub account and complete the exercises on your own:

 - Start with a pre-lecture quiz
 - Read the lecture and complete the activities, pausing and reflecting at each knowledge check.